A Survey on Visual Transformer: Vision Transformer

-Lin~\etal~\cite{lin2020end} proposed a mesh transformer (METRO) for predicting 3D human pose and mesh from a single RGB image.
+\textbf{Transformer for Human Pose Estimation.} Lin~\etal~\cite{lin2020end} proposed a mesh transformer (METRO) for predicting 3D human pose and mesh from a single RGB image.
 METRO extracts image features via a CNN and then perform position encoding by concatenating a template human mesh to the image feature.
 A multi-layer transformer encoder with progressive dimensionality reduction is proposed to gradually reduce the embedding dimensions and finally produce 3D coordinates of human joint and mesh vertices.
 To encourage the learning of non-local relationships between human joints, METRO randomly mask some input queries during training.
+Yang~\etal~\cite{transpose} constructed an explainable model named TransPose based on Transformer architecture and low-level convolutional blocks.
+The attention layers built in Transformer can capture long-range spatial relationships between keypoints and explain what dependencies the predicted keypoints locations highly rely on.
+Li~\etal~\cite{li2021tokenpose} proposed a novel approach based on Token representation for human Pose estimation (TokenPose).
+Each keypoint was explicitly embedded as a token to simultaneously learn constraint relationships and appearance cues from images.
+Mao~\etal~\cite{mao2021tfpose} proposed a human pose estimation framework that solved the task in the regression-based fashion.
+They formulated the pose estimation task into a sequence prediction problem and solve it by transformers, which bypass the drawbacks of the heatmap-based pose estimator.
+Jiang~\etal~\cite{jiang2021skeletor} proposed a novel transformer based network that can learn a distribution over both pose and motion in an unsupervised fashion rather than tracking body parts and trying to temporally smooth them.
+The method overcame inaccuracies in detection and corrected partial or entire skeleton corruption.
+Hao~\etal~\cite{hao2021test} proposed to personalize a human pose estimator given a set of test images of a person without using any manual annotations.
+The method adapted the pose estimator during test time to exploit person-specific information, and used a Transformer model to build a transformation between the self-supervised keypoints and the supervised keypoints.